 We of course spent the month of October gearing up for Halloween.
 We Nielsons love a good holiday.
 Our neighbors and besties the Sumsions helped us kick off the celebrations by buying our kids pumpkins (Sally approved--diva!) and then inviting us over to decorate "Apple Uglies."
 We had a competition to see who could decorate the ugliest caramel apple--really fun!

 We went to the Jerome Farmer's Market and picked out some of their amazing colorful, unique homegrown pumpkins to put on our porch.
-This is my favorite Halloween decoration every day.
+This is my favorite Halloween decoration every year.
 I love living in Idaho amongst the farmers!
-(And I love Sally's skeleton dress from Aunt Sarah!)
+And I love Sally's skeleton dress from Aunt Sarah!
+And her pig-tails and Converse tennis shoes!
+SHE IS INSANE.

 And PS...Sally kills me in this photo. ^